zutshi/S3CAMX/README.md

 ###Installing from Package A

 Package A is a pre-compiled distribution and does not require the installation of Python or its packages including Z3.
 However, Matlab + Simulink and S-Taliro still need to be installed.
 It is recommended that the user tries to run this before moving on to Package B. The package has been tested with a fresh install of Ubuntu 14.04, but a library mismatch can cause unexpected behavior, in which case a fallback to Package B is advised.
-In case package A is being used, skip to [Installing MATLAB](#installing-matlab)
+In case package A is being used, skip to [Installing MATLAB](#installing-matlab).

 ###Installing from Package B
 This package contains only sources and requires the user to compile and obtain the necessary dependencies.